 Eggs have traditionally been seen as an essential part of the human diet.
 Many health magazines and publications tout the benefits of eating eggs.
 In this edition of High Carb Health Talk, I delve into the scientific research completed on the consumption of eggs and provide you with a perspective on eggs and allow you to consider whether or not they aid our health.
-Regarding cholesterol, diabetes and the way eggs are marketed, what does the science tell us?
+Regarding cholesterol, diabetes, and the way eggs are marketed, what does science tell us?

 Eggs and Cholesterol

 Eggs are loaded with high levels of cholesterol.
 In fact, eating one egg will put you over the recommended daily intake for cholesterol.
 Dietary cholesterol is not required as the human body is able to produce sufficient amounts through the body’s own metabolic processes.
 In fact, the Harvard Nurses’ Health Study found that the daily consumption of the amount of cholesterol found in a single egg appeared to reduce life expectancy in the same way as smoking 25,000 cigarettes.
 You can see a similar exponential increase in arterial plaque build-up for smokers and egg-eaters.
 This tells us that contrary to common belief, eggs are definitely not a heart-healthy food; the evidence indicates the opposite is true.